tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 6 - Design via Frequency Response.md

 *Bode plots vs Root Locus*
 - Stability and transient response design via gain adjustment
-	- Unlike root locus techniques, Bode plots can be implemented conveniently
+	- Unlike root locus techniques, **Bode plots can be implemented conveniently without a computer or other tool except for testing the design.**
+	- We can easily draw bode plots using asymptotic approximations and **read the gain from the plots.**
+	- The computational disa